goldstuff/django_form_fields/README.md

-A bunch of form fields for Django projects
+A bunch of form fields for Django projects, you can add it as an app to your django project, includes tests...

 ProEmailField: